tcml-judit-marina/IvimParamsEstimLib/README666.md

 A 3D matrix consisting of a series of slices of reconstructed DW-MRI images taken at b_num different b-values.
 **b-val : ndarray**
 Vector containing the B-values the DW-MRI image was taken at.
+**sim_flag : float**
+If True, the input images are from simulation meaning every pixel comes from IVIM bi-exponential model.
+Else (if False) the input images are real clinical DW-MRI images.
 **error_type: ‘l1’, ‘l2’ or ‘perc’ (‘perc’ by default)**
 Type of error calculation.
 ###### Returns: